Propellor and joystick owned by Nellie's son Alan Field Payne. Not carved by Ellen Nora Payne.

-The Alan Field Payne Memorial Scholarship Board (not carved), at Hutchins School, Hobart, Tasmania, features the joystick from his Sopwith Pup fighter plate.
+The Alan Field Payne Memorial Scholarship Board (not carved), at Hutchins School, Hobart, Tasmania, features the joystick from his Sopwith Pup fighter plane.
 It was presented to the school in 1977 by Madge Payne.
 It is currently housed in the school’s Auditorium.

 The propeller currently hangs in the Hutchins Museum.
 It was presented to the school in 1933 by Nellie.